Little Dipper (Six Flags Great America): History

 In 2009, Kiddieland closed due to a dispute with the owners of the land.
 On November 24, 2009, Kiddieland's rides were auctioned off.
 Six Flags Great America purchased Little Dipper for $33,000, promising to preserve its history.
-The coaster reopened at Six Flags Great America on May 27, 2010 in the Yukon Territory section of the park.
+The coaster was relocated to Six Flags Great America in the Yukon Territory section of the park.
+Some of its wood was replaced and it was repainted before reopening on May 27, 2010.